guyde2011/MineServerAlpha/README.md

+#Download Instructions

+Downloads can be found at: https://www.dropbox.com/home/Apps/ClugMSS%20installer/ClugMSS which are made to any build since 17/01/15 by a homemade auto-compiler && auto commit maker.
+After you've downloaded one of the builds , download MinecraftServer from the minecraft website , open the "toJar" folder in the zip , and copy it's contents to the MinecraftServer jar , and then you are done

 #Installation
 The server is like a normal server but you need to make 3 folders in the containing folder of the jar: